 This course is designed to prepare the dental hygiene student to provide patient education to individuals and groups.
 The course takes the student through a step by step process regarding the development, implementation and evaluation of dental health education programs.
 Students complete an individualized patient education project.
 45 lecture hours.
 1 credit hour.
-This course is only available to students who have been accepted into a UMDNJ program.
-For the most current course description visit http://coursecatalog.umdnj.edu/
+This course is only available to students who have been accepted into a Rutgers program.
+For the most current course description visit http://shrp.rutgers.edu